 Typically two-person capacity hammocks are best saved for pure recreational use since they tend to be very heavy or can’t compress down enough to be stored compactly in a backpack.
 The ENO DoubleNest is an exception.
 In many ways, it’s the ultimate backpack hammock.

 Here is a rundown of some of the specs and features of this model:

 A major advantage of this hammock is the numerous colors options, the sheer size, the weight and how inexpensive it is.
-Depending on the color choice and retailer, you can expect to pay anywhere from about $50 to $70 (check this listing for the latest live prices).
+Depending on the color choice and retailer, you can expect to pay anywhere from about $50 to $70.
 This is a great deal for an introduction to hammock and when it’s not in your backpack you can hang it up in the backyard.

 There are a few downsides to this model.
 First off, this hammock is strong but the fabric isn’t as thick and durable as the Blackbird or the Expedition Asym.
 So while this hammock may be able to hold a significant amount of weight, it can be prone to punctures.
 Also, despite the 400lb limit, most other users recommend not going over 350lbs just to be safe.

 Another downside is that this hammock is just a hammock- it doesn’t come with a suspension system or a rainfly so you will need to purchase these items separately.
 This will increase the price of going this route however so keep this in mind.